Kong/lua-resty-aws/README.md

 ### Troubleshooting

 MacOS has a known issue that the libexpat header file 'expat_config.h' is missing.
-If you run into that issue, install libexpat manually (eg. `brew install libexpat`).
+If you run into that issue, install libexpat manually (eg. `brew install expat`).
 And then include the libexpat location when installing;
         luarocks install lua-resty-aws EXPAT_DIR=/path/to/expat

 Details: https://github.com/lunarmodules/luaexpat/issues/32